tomas789/tonav/README.md

 ## Status

 This is work-in-progress.
 It is not able to work out-of-the-box currently.
-Expected time when it will be able to work out-of-the-box: July 2016.
+Expected time when it will be able to work out-of-the-box: Jan 2017.

 ## Goals